cremirdevio/demonic_dinosaur_division/README.md

 Terminal commands:

--   npm i - to install necessary dependencies
+-   `npm i` - to install necessary dependencies
+-   `cp .env.example .env` - to create a .env file from .env.example
+-   Update/Add the required environment variables in `.env`
--   npm run start - to launch a local server with the project
+-   `npm run start` - to launch a local server with the project
--   npm run build - to create a production version
+-   `npm run build` - to create a production version

+**📝 NB: The .env variables must be filled before building**

 Used libraries and services: